The Hobbit: An

 Omits a short scene after the attack on Jeanie, in which Katherine goes to look for Peter and finds him standing by the piano.

-Massively cut by the BBFC for an 18 rated 2014 DVD.
+Massively cut by the BBFC for an 18 rated DVD in 2014.

 UK: Passed 18 for strong violence, sexual violence after 7:12s of BBFC compulsory cuts for: